usds/SME-QA-Website/pages/phases/getting-started/collecting-data.md

 title: Collecting data
 sidenav: hiring-phases
 phase: getting-started
-intro: Collect data on past hiring actions to determine the impact of your pilot after completion.
-The SME-QA team can help with this.
+intro: Collect qualification, referral, and selection data on previous hiring actions that used the same hiring authority.
+By accessing your baseline data, you can better evaluate your results.
 sub-phase-order: 040
 ---